ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 ## What's that?
 In Android, there is three types of starts: First Starts, Cold Starts and Warm Starts.

-- First starts, the slowest, is just after it have been installed or updated.
-The app needs to set up database, load configuration, load the first batch of data.
-It's only occurring once so we will not talk about it.
+- First starts, the slowest, is just after the application have been installed or updated.
+The app needs to (re)set up database, load configuration, load the first batch of data.
+It's only occurring once so it's not the more important.

-- Warm starts, the fastest, is when you put your app in background and went back to it.
-The app is still launched; all services are already up running.
-It's usually very fast.
+- Warm starts, the fastest, is when you put your app in background and go back to it.
+The app is still in memory, everything up and running, it's usually very fast.

-- Cold starts, in between first and warm, is frequently occurring and the user will notice the slow start time *(I wasn't able to retrieve data, even if I remember seeing one)*.
-When the application is not loaded by the system, it has to relaunch all his objects, services, assets and that can be slow.
+- Cold starts, to finish, is between first and warm.
+Application have been released from the memory, and will have to initialize back every services, that it needs to run.
+It's frequently occurring and if takes a lot of time to startup, the user will notice it *(I wasn't able to retrieve data, even if I remember seeing one)*.

 ## Why it's so slow
-In everyday work, we try to use the [best tools] to fasten the development and achieve the business requirements.
-Unfortunately, they are often lined up over features and don't take into account the benefits of a snappy application.
+In everyday work, we use [libraries] to fasten development and achieve the business requirements.
+Those are often lined up over features and it's much harder to justify the benefits of a snappy application.

-To fasten development, we use a lot of libraries that are needed across the whole application.
+A lot of Libraries are needed across the whole application.
 To do so, they are often instantiated in the ```Application.onCreate()```.
-The problem comes when we start using too much without any threading.
-The onCreate is one of the first methods to be called when the application launches and if have any blocking code, we will impact directly the launch time.
+When we use too much of them without any threading or lazy loading, we end up with an ```onCreate``` blocked by object initialization.
+As it's one of the methods called each time the application is relaunched, we slow down every launch.

 > "I have no time to fix this and it's not so slow.
 [10 libraries later]...
 Mmmm I guess we have a problem." -*Derp*

+That's when the management comes with a great idea.

-## SplashScreen mistake
+## Splash Screens
-Lot of blog posts have been written about this -> cyrilMottier post
-*** summarize ***

-As of many Android developers, I'm a partisan of the ***Show the content fast*** rule.
-And for me, It's like modifying this well-known quote from Uncle Bob's Clean Code book
+As many Android developers, I'm a supporter of showing the data the user is looking for the sooner, the better.
+I like joking modifying this well-known quote from Uncle Bob's Clean Code book

 > "Every time you write a ~~comment~~ *SplashScreen*, you should grimace and feel the failure of your ability of ~~expression~~ *coding a snappy app*."

+I will not repeat the well-known blog post of Cyril Mottier ([splashScreen are evil]) where he explains the reason why you should avoid it.

-Today, instead of focusing on creating a nice startup with the windowBackground we will focus on tracking what is taking time at startup and reduce that time.
+Today, instead of focusing on creating a nice startup screeb with the windowBackground we will focus on tracking what is taking time at startup and reduce it.

 # Hands on
 ## YP Dine